BksRhalid/Alyra-VotingSystem_including_UnitTest/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+\_Below instruction installing and setting up the project.

 1. Clone the repo
    ```sh